 First-time snowshoers should consider getting their winter legs by exploring a well-established, well-maintained trail network.
 Think of it as a safe introduction to the sport minus the surprises — things like fallen trees — found in the backcountry.
-Dewey Mountain Recreation Center, just a one-minute drive from downtown Saranac Lake, is a perfect place to get started.
+Dewey Mountain Recreation Center, just a 1-minute drive from downtown Saranac Lake, is a perfect place to get started.
 The paths there are well marked and they all lead back to the cozy base lodge.
 Dewey is also a great place to learn cross-country skiing.

 Join us for the Adirondack Snowshoe Fest!